antonpichka/library_architecture_mvvm_modify/README.md

 2) ViewModel Objects,ModelViewModelUsingRealizedMethodsForNamedView Objects,ListOfViewModelsUsingRealizedMethodsForNamedView Objects - Testing method and to the expected result.
 Method result, and comparison of object states
 3) View Objects - as always

+## Note

+About ModelViewModelUsingRealizedMethodsForNamedView Object: if many methods from the view model are used, then they are not inserted into 1 method.
+This is done to improve the readability of the code.

 ## License

 [Apache License 2.0](LICENSE)